-1. Flash Detection: GOES-18 GLM flash detection efficiency (FDE) over the field-of-view and over a many day analysis period averaged 74% at the West park position (137.0 W longitude).
-As with GLM-16/17, FDE is substantially smaller in anomalous (i.e. inverted polarity) storms, and in severe (e.g., hail-producing) storms, or storms with deep liquid water path.
+1. Flash Detection: GOES-19 GLM flash detection efficiency (FDE) over the field-of-view and over a many day analysis period averaged 75.3% at the test slot position (89.5 W longitude).
+As with GLM-16/17/18, FDE is substantially smaller in anomalous (i.e., inverted polarity) storms, and in severe (e.g., hail-producing) storms, or storms with deep liquid water path.
 In general, because the FDE associated with reference data is itself variable and typically below 100%, it is not always possible to exactly/unambiguously determine the GLM FDE in all cases.

-2. False Events: GOES-18 GLM flash false alarm rate (FAR) over the field-of-view and over a many day analysis period averaged 12% at the West park position (137.0 W longitude).
+2. False Events: GOES-19 GLM flash false alarm rate (FAR) over the field-of-view and over a many day analysis period averaged 1.8% at the test slot position (89.5 W longitude).
 There are a variety of noise sources that contribute to false alarms.
 For example, solar glint occurs from specular reflection off of lakes, rivers, oceans, and solar farms.
 Sunrise and sunset leads to solar glint off the Atlantic and Pacific oceans, respectively, resulting in routine sunrise and sunset false events over predictable oceanic regions.
 Solar intrusion, which involves solar rays intruding directly into the GLM lens system (i.e., for relatively short periods during the eclipse season) is also a source of false events.
 These various noise sources lead to "blooming" which occurs when the photo-electric charge in a pixel exceeds the saturation level and spills over to adjacent pixels.
 A blooming filter was implemented into the Operational Environment (OE) on 25 July 2019; it is effective in removing a substantial fraction of blooming events, but not all.
 Other examples of noise include false events at Real-Time Event Processor (RTEP) boundaries, and false events due to high energy radiation particles, aka "radiation dots", and these have been mitigated with other filters.
-GLM-18 was set slightly more sensitive than GLM-17 (which had an FAR of 10% from PS-PVR Full Validation analyses).

-3. Position Errors: GOES-18 GLM group location errors are in-family with GOES-17 GLM location error analyses (i.e., most probable location error of 3.5 km).
-Parallax errors near the edges of the field-of-view are a persistent feature of GLM-16/17/18.
+3. Position Errors: GOES-19 GLM group location errors (i.e., most probable location error of 3.7 km) are in-family with the other GLM location error analyses.
+Parallax errors near the edges of the field-of-view are a persistent feature of GLM.

-4. Timestamps: GOES-18 GLM flash timing errors are in-family with GOES-17 GLM timing error analyses (i.e., the most probable timing error is -0.8 ms).
-There are still time-order issues with L2 data event times (as well as group time, flash start time, and flash end time), but these issues normally do not pose any major problems for most analyses; and a fix is planned for next year.
+4. Timestamp: GOES-19 GLM flash timing errors (i.e., the most probable timing error is -0.8 ms) are infamily with the other GLM timing error analyses.
+There are still time-order issues with L2 data event times (as well as group time, flash start time, and flash end time), but these issues normally do not pose any major problems for most analyses; a fix is planned.